jiang1997/skywalking-python/docs/en/contribution/How-to-test-locally.md

 git submodule update --init
 ```

-Then run ``make setup-test``.
+Then run ``make install``.
 This will create virtual environments for python and generate the protocol folder needed for the agent.

 By now, you can do what you want.